Inclusion - Department for Transport Careers

 Diversity is doing the job, regardless of circumstance

 We are improving our building facilities and technology and creating a culture where people see the ability to work flexibly as the norm.
 Wherever possible, we offer flexible and variable working hours to help our staff have a healthy work/life balance.
-Many of the jobs are offered as part-time or job share, and working hours can often be varied to suit personal circumstances, or home working can be considered.
+Many of the jobs are offered as part-time or job share, and working hours can often be varied to suit personal circumstances.

 Each of DfT five executive agencies has a different approach to flexible working, so we encourage you to look at each agency’s individual offering on their designated pages.